-Whenever an impeller is tampered with (i.e. new impeller, wear rings installed etc.) the impeller must be dynamically balanced before being reassembled to the shaft.
+Whenever an impeller is tampered with, (i.e. new impeller, wear rings installed etc.) the impeller must be dynamically balanced before being reassembled to shaft.

-Dynamic balancing should be performed on a suitable balancing machine by trained personnel.
+Dynamic balance shall be performed on a suitable balancing machine by trained personnel.

-Two balance planes should be used and located equidistant as possible from the center of gravity of the impeller.
+Two balance planes shall be used and located equidistance as possible from the center of gravity of the impeller.